gkobilansky/santas-specialties/site/content/menu/strawberry-trifle.md

 ---
 title: 'Strawberry Trifle '
-description: 'Can be made into individual servings '
+description: 'Decadent and delicious.
+Can be made into idivual desserts. '
 price: '25'
 type: dessert
 ---